- Why 70% of people dont finish recovery

 Thinking back on those mistakes he made and searching for reasons why he didn’t complete his rehab, Camil found some interesting conclusions which led him to a wonderful idea.

 One of the reasons for quitting the rehab was the poor communication he established with the physiotherapist and the absence of a precise progress tracker.
-Another important reason was that he didn’t fully understand when the rehabilitation process ends and when could he return to the mats.
+Another important reason was that he didn’t fully understand when the rehabilitation process ended and when he could return to the mats.

 Going further with those issues, he found out that the average recovery process lasts around 3 months and most patients feel they can complete those exercises from home after one month.

-The home recovery is still far from being a safe zone for patients, as the physiotherapy clinic is.
+In 2016 when re.flex started, home recovery was far from being considered a safe environment for patients with musculoskeletal conditions.
 Working out from home means that you get a simple set of exercises in order to prevent pain in the injured joint.
 You don’t get any feedback from your physiotherapist and he can’t monitor your progress.
 Let’s say you do a live video session.
 There is limited feedback from the therapist’s side, but his time investment is bigger than the clinic, where he usually monitors 3-4 patients at the same time.
 This is why an 1-on-1 online session with a physiotherapist should value more than an in-clinical visit.

 70% of the people don’t finish recovery

-The statistics behind this behavior showed that 70% of the people don’t finish recovery.
-50% of them get injured again in 2-3 years, in the same joint and from those, another 50% end up in surgery.
-This means 17 surgeries out of every 100 patients that give up the physiotherapy procedures too early.
+The numbers show that 70% of the people don’t finish recovery.
+50% of them get injured again in 2-3 years, at the same joint and of those, another 50% end up having surgery.
+This means 17 surgeries out of every 100 patients that give up on physiotherapy too early.

 Talking about these facts with his friend and business partner Andrei Kluger (CTO), Camil had the idea to create a device that can help patients recover faster and in a more convenient way.
-So this is how ReFlex came to life.
-Andrei and Camil were already into wearables.
-In 2015, they became partners in Jaboo (http://www.jaboo.io/) and shared the experience of creating a smart wristband used in Boxing and MMA that was meant to improve the technique.
+So this is how the re.flex sensors were born.
+Andrei and Camil were into wearables for a few years before.
+In 2015, they were launching Jaboo and learned a lot from creating a unique smart wristband used in Boxing and MMA, which was meant to improve the technique.